-"Contractor Profit" means the contractor's profit shown in the Applicant's properly completed UniApp Supplement, Section C, Cost Limitations and Requirements.
+"Contractor Profit" means the contractor's profit shown in the Applicant's properly-completed UniApp Supplement, Section C, Cost Limitations and Requirements.

-"Credit Refresh" means a conversion of previously awarded Credits, from the original credit year (i.e., the year of the Available Annual Credit Allocation from which the Credits were awarded) to a more recent Credit year, pursuant to a Board-approved return of the Credits and immediate re-Reservation of the Credits as a more recent year's Credits, as approved by the MBOH Board in accordance with the requirements of the Applicable QAP.
+"Credit Refresh" means a conversion of previously awarded Credits, from the original Crediteredit year of the Credits Awarded(i.e., the year of the Available Annual Credit-Allocation from which the Credits were awarded) to a more recent Credit year, pursuant to a Board-approved return of the Credits and immediate re-Reservation of the Credits as a more recent year's Credits, as approved by the MBOH Board in accordance with the requirements of the Applicable QAP.